ncreep/language_perils/_posts/2015-01-08-hello-frink.markdown

 // but that'll do for now
 ```

-You might note, that these are just plain numbers; given how Frink is all about the physical units, we should probably give these numbers some concrete units.
+You might note that these are just plain numbers; given how Frink is all about the physical units, we should probably give these numbers some concrete units.
 We could use the units actually provided in the table, but as someone once said:
 > If God had wanted us to use the metric system, he would have given us 10 fingers and 10 toes

 (Though the distinguished scientist Frink, who lent his name to the Frink language, actually has 8 fingers, not sure what that implies...)

 Luckily, unit conversion is deeply ingrained into Frink.
-Let's start with bread, the units implied by the table are dollar per lbs, writing this down in the interpreter gives us:
+Let's start with bread - the units implied by the table are dollar per lbs, writing this down in the interpreter gives us:
 ```
 dollar / lbs
 // 100000000/45359237 (approx. 2.2046226218487758) kg^-1 dollar (price_per_mass)